apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 #.
 Select a Template or ISO.
 For more information about how the Templates came
    to be in this list, see `*Working with Templates* <templates.html>`_.

 #.
+Select a service offering.
 Be sure that the hardware you have allows starting the selected
    service offering.
+If the selected template has a tag associated with it then only supported service offerings will be available for the selection.

 #.
 Select a disk offering.